Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Introduction

-\emph{\textbf{(2) A comprehensive benchmark for LROs in Section~\ref{sec:bench}. }} To evaluate LROs at both operator and system levels, we design a comprehensive benchmark \proposal tailored to LROs, spanning 27 real-world databases across more than 10 domains.
-It includes 290 single-LRO queries covering all logic types and operands in our taxonomy, filling the gap left by existing benchmarks.
+\emph{\textbf{(2) A comprehensive benchmark for LROs in Section~\ref{sec:bench}. }} To evaluate LROs at both operator and system levels, we design a comprehensive LRO benchmark \proposal, spanning 27 real-world databases across more than 10 domains.
+It includes 290 single-LRO queries covering all LRO types and operands in our taxonomy, filling the gap left by existing benchmarks.
 It also includes 60 multi-LRO queries stratified by complexity, featuring high diversity.
-The queries, plans and ground truth are meticulously curated by experienced industrial experts, ensuring real-world validity.